 Pool Enclosure Cost

-The cost of a pool enclosure will vary depending on the size of the pool and the area that requires enclosure.
-The total price of the enclosure will also depend on the chosen model and quality of materials.
-Of course, I suggest going with higher quality beams and glass to ensure your enclosure lasts and maybe even outlasts the pool (well, the lining at least!).
+The cost of a pool enclosure will vary depending on the size of the pool and the area around the pool.
+The price is also affected by the quality of materials used and the enclosure’s design.
+Of course, I suggest using higher-quality beams and glass to ensure your enclosure lasts and maybe even outlasts the pool itself.

 While the design and installation of a pool enclosure is a more significant initial investment, many homeowners find that the enclosure saves them money in the long run.
-Besides upping your property value, an enclosure saves money in maintenance costs and water.
+Besides upping your property value, an enclosure saves money in maintenance and water costs.

 There are so many benefits to installing a high-quality pool enclosure on your property.
-A pool enclosure helps homeowners meet legal regulations, keep out critters and bugs, extend their swimming season, and protect their pool from any debris and harsh weather.
+A pool enclosure helps homeowners meet legal regulations, keeps out bugs and debris, extends their swimming season, and protects their pool from harsh weather.

-A pool enclosure is also invaluable in its ability to keep your kids, pets, and those around the neighborhood safe from unsupervised pool visits.
-The peace of mind that your pool is not a safety concern or liability is well worth the design and installation investment cost.
+A pool enclosure is also invaluable in keeping your kids and pets safe from unsupervised pool visits.
+That peace of mind is well worth the investment.